6 Things I’m unlearning about being an independent woman

 • A woman who [can] takes care of herself whilst also depending on her partner or spouse (in time of need or to fill in the gaps). *To fill in the gaps = when she isn’t expected to or can’t *do it all*

 The thing is, the strong independent woman mindset almost seems to slap many women across the face without even realizing it.
 This mindset has nothing to do with moving up the corporate ladder, how much money you make or buying a home on your own.
 It has nothing to do with not needing a man, a partner to do life with or to *succeed* in life, and it definitely doesn’t exist to expose and demonize men.

 It’s not even a lifestyle!
 The independent woman isn’t all about what she earns, obtains, creates, achieves, endures, exalts and opposes.

-We’ve got to stop making it an identity let alone a lifestyle that defines and expects us to be!
+We’ve got to stop making it an identity let alone a lifestyle that defines and expects it to be!

 What about women who experience bouts of depression or anxiety, lacking the motivation to wash their face on a daily basis or struggle to simply make a dreaded phone call?
 What about women with literal illness, leaving them in debilitating pain or disarray?
 What about disabled women?
 Legitimately, these women may not [always] be able to *do it all* and have the strength or capacity to take care of themselves.
 Some do depend on others, some more than others – are they somehow not considered the embodiment of “strength”?

-What about the married woman – is she no longer independent?
+What about the married woman – is she no longer strong or independent?
 What about women who stay home to raise a family?
 Are they not independent simply because they’re not working for a paycheck to support themselves?
 The fact is, in reference to the true definition of independence, the SAHM’s individual sovereignty is separate of the working woman’s.
 They’re independent because they make and follow their own self-determination.

 PSA: simply being a woman is strength, period.